2020PB/police-brutality/reports/California.md

 * https://ktla.com/news/local-news/hundreds-of-protesters-gather-in-downtown-l-a-as-some-march-onto-101-freeway/

-### Police officer fires riot gun at protestor; other officers then fire as well | July 25th
+### Police officer fires riot gun at protester; other officers then fire as well | July 25th

 LAPD stand-off with protesters during a Portland Solidarity march on 7/25.
-Officers advance towards protestors, who slowly back away.
-One officer fires a riot gun at protestors without apparent provocation and at a dangerously close range.
-Several officers then begin firing at protestors.
-Protestors throw small projectiles in response.
+Officers advance towards protesters, who slowly back away.
+One officer fires a riot gun at protesters without apparent provocation and at a dangerously close range.
+Several officers then begin firing at protesters.
+Protesters throw small projectiles in response.

 tags: shoot, projectile, protester